Christopher J. Paolella

 After graduating from law school, Chris clerked for Judge Samuel A. Alito, Jr. on the U.S. Court of Appeals for the Third Circuit in his home town of Newark, New Jersey.
 Several years later, after Justice Alito’s confirmation to the United States Supreme Court, Chris returned to clerk for Justice Alito during his first full Term on the Court.

 In 2013, the New York Law Journal named Chris to its inaugural class of “Rising Stars” – lawyers under 40 who are “top contributors to the practice of law and their communities.”
 The same year, he was named “Appellate Litigator of the Week” by The National Law Journal.
-Chris was selected to the New York Super Lawyers list for appellate and business litigation in 2014 and 2015.
+Chris has been selected to the New York Super Lawyers list for appellate and business litigation from 2014 through 2021.
 He has presented before the Federal Bar Council, the National Association of Criminal Defense Lawyers, and other legal organizations.